 Old Armenian manuscripts reveal that the first inhabitants of the village of Stanoz came from Cilicia in the 15th century.
 As records show, the population of Stanoz before World War I was 3142 people (668 families) and consisted of Armenians only.
-Up until its abandonment, Stanoz remained an Armenian-speaking settlement.
+Up until 1915, Stanoz remained an Armenian-speaking settlement.

 Residents of this village were known for their special artisanship in carpet making, embroidery and leather processing.
 Moreover, they produced fabric from Ankara Goat hair, which was a highly demanded product in Europe.
 In addition, they were also adept at agriculture, cattle-herding and construction.

 Unfortunately, today we cannot consider Stanoz a well-preserved heritage site.
 Due to many factors, a graveyard, a stone bridge and ruins of an Armenian Church are the only things that are left of this historically important village.

 Below you can see how Stanoz looked like in the 19th century.

 Since this notable place is a 30-minute drive from where I live, I decided to go there myself to check out the area properly.
 It was a marvelous experience to explore and wander around the ruins of this settlement which are mentioned in the journals of many travelers across the centuries.
 On the other hand, the level of neglect and the damage that treasure hunters have done disappointed me quite a lot.
 It is saddening to say that the damage is irreversible.
 Whatever is left of Stanoz will soon vanish.

 Upon entering the Yenikent (Zir) Valley where Stanoz is located, fascinating fairy chimneys, man made caves and peculiar rock formations start appearing.
 After that, on the left side of the road you see the old tombstones.
 The graveyard is actually quite big.
 However, due to illegal infringement of the graveyard by the neighboring private properties, each day the size of this area is getting smaller.